evanwill/workshop-template/README.md

 Works best for about 5 pages of instructions, plus index, all written in Markdown.
 The navigation to the main pages is exposed at top and bottom of each page for easy stepping through the lessons.

+> p.s. this is the minimal template--for a slightly more refined look, try the Bootstrap version [workshop-template-b](https://github.com/evanwill/workshop-template-b)

 ## Why?

 Rather than making slides for a workshop, why not make a website?